Configuration

 optional* (string, default, string or framework, default is default)

-There are 3 ways to handle OpenAPI enum definitions, default, string and framework.
+There are three ways to handle OpenAPI enum definitions, default, string and framework.

 default generates a typical java enum class.